flyingwolf1701/cryptotrader/src/README.md

 import_guidelines:
 description: "Guidelines for organizing imports in the application"
-rules: - "Use absolute imports from the src directory (e.g., from src.config import get_logger)" - "Group imports by standard library, third-party, and local modules" - "Import specific classes/functions rather than entire modules when possible" - "Keep import statements at the top of the file" - "Avoid circular imports by careful module organization"
+rules: - "Use absolute imports from the src directory (e.g., from config import get_logger)" - "Group imports by standard library, third-party, and local modules" - "Import specific classes/functions rather than entire modules when possible" - "Keep import statements at the top of the file" - "Avoid circular imports by careful module organization"
 example: | # Standard library imports
 import os
 import time